Koenkk/zigbee2mqtt.io/docs/devices/ZB-IR01.md

 ## Notes
 ## 1 Protocol Overview

-### 1.1 Protocol Description

-This agreement document is applicable to the following two methods:

-Access through Zhiyi Technology ZYZBP008 coordinator module

-Access your own gateway through ZCL protocol

-### 1.2 Serial communication process of accessing ZYZBP008

-#### 1.2.1 Definition of terms

-Host side: Need to implement networking and communicate with the server

-Coordinator: ZYZBP008 module, which can communicate with other Zigbee devices through serial port instructions

-Sub-device: that is, lights, sockets, switches, and various sensors and other equipment that need to be connected

-Router: Generally a device that supplies power for a long time, such as lights, switches, sockets, etc.

-Sleeping devices: generally sensors

-#### 1.2.2 The process of ZYZBP008 coordinator forwarding data of sub-device to Host:

-#### 1.2.3 Process of Host sending data to sub-device

-#### 1.2.4 Serial port protocol description

-For the serial port protocol, please refer to [3.12.2 Sending Custom Data] and [3.12.3 Receive Custom Data] in "Zigbee 3.0 Serial Port Protocol Document_v1.5.pdf", where the channel ID is 0 and the data length is 6.
-For data content, please refer to this protocol document [Control Command Load]

-### 1.3 Description of ZCL communication method for accessing your own gateway
+### 1.1 Description of ZCL communication method for accessing your own gateway

-Users who develop their own gateway to access smart infrared remote control should refer to the standard cluster of the "07-5123-07-ZigbeeClusterLibrary_Revision_7.pdf" protocol document to access it.
+Users who develop their own gateway to access smart infrared remote control should refer to the standard cluster of the [07-5123-07-ZigbeeClusterLibrary_Revision_7.pdf](https://csa-iot.org/developer-resource/specifications-download-request/) protocol document to access it.

-#### 1.3.1 Cluster identifier
+#### 1.1.1 Cluster identifier

 | **Identifier** | **Name**                |
 | -------------- | ----------------------- |